Gregor-Mendel-Institute/gwaR/README.md

 ### On expression

+Gene expression is a phenotype, and there are plenty of transcriptome datasets available.
 This function retrieves expression counts for all accessions, and splits by SNP-presence.
 By default, this gets counts for the nearest gene.
+A list of datasets can be retrieved using get_expression(list_studies = T).

 ``` r
 expression_by_snp(gwas_table =  gwas_pvals,